The Real Estate Investment Structure Taxation Review: France

 i Legal framework

-Both structures are common in practice and an assessment must be done on a case-by-case basis taking into account the following aspects: tax impact of the transfer (e.g., capital gains tax, VAT and registration duties); due diligence effort (more significant in the case of share deals); and risk assumption, whereby the purchaser must assume risks related only to the real estate assets (asset deal) or related to both the real estate assets and the owning company (share deal).
+Both structures are common in practice and call for a case-by-case assessment of the following aspects: tax impact of the transfer (e.g., capital gains tax, VAT and transfer taxes); due diligence effort (more significant for share deals); and risk assumption – under an asset deal, the purchaser assumes solely those risks relating to the real estate assets, whereas under a share deal, it assumes those risks relating to both the real estate assets and the owner company.

 ii Corporate forms and corporate tax framework